Food & Charities

 - Uncut fruit and vegetables

-- Low Risk and Pre-Packaged Foods
+- Low Risk and Pre-Packaged Foods (see guide in Food Fundraisers fact sheet)

 As well as the food safety fact sheets available on this webpage, there are food safety guides and programs available for community groups to utilise.
 Visit the Food Safety Supervisor & Programs webpage for copies.